Skip to main content

 Bundaleer Reservoir

-Today, Bundaleer reservoir is offline facility only, no longer supplying drinking water.
-Its maintained only as an emergency water source in the unlikely event of a major failure of the Morgan-Whyalla pipeline.
+Today, Bundaleer reservoir is an offline facility only, and no longer supplying drinking water.
+It is maintained as an emergency water source in the unlikely event of a major failure of the Morgan-Whyalla pipeline.

 We currently don't monitor this reservoir's volume.